Four Seasons Resort Oahu at Ko Olina Review & How to Book VIP

 This is the adult pool area.

 The resort has two family pools tiering down to the private beach.
-Adults can relax and enjoy the adults-only quiet beach and pool area.
+Adults can relax and enjoy the adults-only quiet beach and pool area overlooking the ocean (not Aulani).
 There is also an outdoor lap pool in the Naupaka Spa and Wellness Complex.

-You don’t need to worry about brinigng sunscreen as they have that and alow at the pool as well as food and beverage service.
+You don’t need to worry about bringing sunscreen, as they have that at the pool as well as food and beverage service.
 Cabana rentals are also available at every pool.

 Beach Area